Marco-Gea/mvc-miniframework/README.md

 # mvc-miniframework
-MiniFramework MVC with Composer and Autoloader
+Small MVC framework with Composer and Autoloader